lackhoa/khoa-math/doc.md

 ## Dictionary `wff_components`
-This receives a key of type WFFCons and return a list (which should technically be a tuple, but lists are easier to see) of AtomTups (abbr. for "atom tuple") and MoleTup (abbr. for "molecule tuple").
+This receives a key of type WFFCons and return a list (which should technically be a tuple, but lists are easier to see) of AtomTups (abbr. for "atom tuple") and/or MoleTups (abbr. for "molecule tuple").

 Every time you want to expand a molecule representing a well-formed-formula of some constructor, consult this dictionary, construct the nodes according to the values returned, and attach those to the molecule in question.

+## Function `wff_str(form)`
+This functions takes a molecule representing a wff and returns its string in usual mathematical notatoin.